Last updated 21/05/2020 at 16:19

 Are Children's Hearings still going ahead?

-If your Hearing is essential it will take place online, if this is the case you will receive information about how to use a laptop or tablet to attend your meeting safely and securely.
+If your Hearing is taking place online, you will receive information about how to use a laptop or tablet to attend your meeting safely and securely.
 You will also be asked to test how it works before your Hearing, so you're comfortable with how it works.
 More information about virtual hearings can be found on the Scottish Children's Reporter website.

-If you have a question about your Hearing or want to pass on information to Panel Members, you can get in touch by emailing your local team mailbox (the information will be in the letter you received about your Hearing) with the date and time of your hearing as well as your initials or by calling the Reporter (these details will also be in your letter) and leaving a message.
+If you have a question about your Hearing or want to pass on information to Panel Members (for example, if you're unable to attend a virtual Hearing), you can get in touch by emailing your local team mailbox (the information will be in the letter you received about your Hearing) with the date and time of your hearing as well as your initials or by calling the Reporter (these details will also be in your letter) and leaving a message.